phpdocker-io/vagrant-docker/README.md

 from your host without port forwarding.
 Entries that are set up on your hosts file automatically all point to this IP address as well.

+For instance, if one of your services is running mysql and it exposes its 3306 port as 12000, you'll be able to connect to it from your host at `192.168.33.10:12000`.

 #### The gateway

 As part of this set up, the VM creates a reverse proxy gateway (using nginx) for each service that requests it on the `services.yaml` file, as well as hosts entries on your host computer to match and SSL certificates (more on those certificates below).
 The gateway exposes ports 80 and 443 for each of those services, although all reguests to port 80 will get redirected to the https address.

+If your service exposes an SSL endpoint, you must indicate `is_ssl: true` on the gateway config.
+It will not verify SSL certs to allow for self-signed certificates there.

 #### Certificates